torvalds/linux/Documentation/networking/sctp.rst

 See the IETF website (http://www.ietf.org) for further documents on SCTP.
 See http://www.ietf.org/rfc/rfc2960.txt

-The initial project goal is to create an Linux kernel reference implementation of SCTP that is RFC 2960 compliant and provides an programming interface referred to as the  UDP-style API of the Sockets Extensions for SCTP, as proposed in IETF Internet-Drafts.
+The initial project goal is to create an GNU/Linux kernel reference implementation of SCTP that is RFC 2960 compliant and provides an programming interface referred to as the  UDP-style API of the Sockets Extensions for SCTP, as proposed in IETF Internet-Drafts.